 James R. Stewart, Rte.
 4, Box 97, Waco, Texas, Sept.
-12.-The mission meeting, near Paint Rock.
-Texas, closed with one baptized and one restored. and good crowds and fine interest.
+12.-The mission meeting, near Paint Rock, Texas, closed with one baptized and one restored, and good crowds and fine interest.
 They want me back for another effort in 1939.
 I received \$8.50 for my services.
 The Wichita Falls church sent me some support later.
 The Eola church helped much with their presence and singing, for which we were thankful.
-The Wichita Falls brethren mission fields.
-I hope that others will wake up to preached at the Bell Mead church, and yesterday I am to begin at Oceanside Oct.
-1. Pray for me.

-thren at both places are getting along fine.
-We especially the brethren.
+The Wichita Falls brethren are doing a great work in supporting the gospel in mission fields.
+I hope that others will wake up to their duty in this work.
+I preached one Lord's day in Cisco, baptizing one.
+Last Lord's day I preached at the Bell Mead church, and yesterday at South 4th St. church, in this city.
+The brethren at both places are getting along fine.
+We have recently moved to Waco, and we like it fine, cspecially the brethren.
 Note the change in my address above.

 A. D. McNiel, Milano, Texas, August 16.-Brother Frank Cope closed our meeting Sunday night, with eight baptized and five restored.
 He held our meeting last year, baptizing sixteen and restoring three.
 For nineteen years we had been struggling along with only a few members, and at the time of his meeting last year we had but three in regular attendance.
-We now have an active. working congregation.
+We now have an active, working congregation.
 This year a number of our digressive brethren became interested in the meetings, and we look for some fruit among them.
 We were pleased to have a number of visiting brethren, among whom was Brother Freeman Jones, who preached a splendid sermon for us.
 Others were Ervin Waters; Will Davis, of Monroe, La.; Mrs. J. E. Harrison and daughter, and Mrs. Bill Roden, all of Sentinel, Okla.; J. E. Jones and family, of Temple, Texas; and some brethren from Live Oak and other places.
 We expect Brother Cope back in 1940.

 O. B. Casey, Wichita Falls, Texas, Sept.
-19. - The church here is much encouraged after the strong preaching of Brother J. D. Phillips, which closed Sept.
+19. The church here is much encouraged after the strong preaching of Brother J. D. Phillips, which closed Sept.
 7, with four baptized.
 Although this was the first time Brother Phillips ever preached here, the majority of the congregation learned to love and appreciate him.
 His was our first preaching to hear on certain lines of prophesy.
 Brother Clovis Cook is to begin a series of meetings here the second Sunday in October.
 We are very anxious to hear Brother Clovis again, as he is a product of this congregation.
 We trust there will be a great harvest of souls as a result of his efforts.
 The church here is located on the corner of North Fourth St. and Broadway.
 We invite all who can to be with us in this series of meetings by the home boy.
 Pray for us that we may ever "contend earnestly for the faith once delivered to the saints."